+Path direction:

-- Path direction: - i.
-Log in to the NameNode and run hdfs dfs -ls / to point to the path under the namespace managed by the NameNode.
-For ViewFs federation, you need to use hdfs dfs -ls ViewFs://ClusterX/ to point to the global path; for router-based federation, use hdfs dfs -ls hdfs://nsfed/ instead. - ii.
-Log in to another node, such as the router node serving as a client. hdfs dfs -ls / points to the global path. - The data of all business components needs to be placed in first-level directories but not the root directory for access, as the root directory cannot be mounted. - The default NameService has the /emr directory, which needs to be mounted.
+1.1 Log in to the NameNode and run hdfs dfs -ls / to point to the path under the namespace managed by the NameNode.
+For ViewFs federation, you need to use hdfs dfs -ls ViewFs://ClusterX/ to point to the global path; for router-based federation, use hdfs dfs -ls hdfs://nsfed/ instead.
+1.2 Log in to another node, such as the router node serving as a client. hdfs dfs -ls / points to the global path.

+The data of all business components needs to be placed in first-level directories but not the root directory for access, as the root directory cannot be mounted.

+The default NameService has the /emr directory, which needs to be mounted.